What you need to know

 - We're funding Dr Alison Tree to carry out the TRAP trial: using a new kind of radiotherapy to kill treatment-resistant tumours, helping men stay on their current treatment for longer.

 - She hopes the project will lead to a larger-scale trial, that will bring the new treatment to men in five years.

-Dr Tree plans to conduct a clinical trial, called TRAP, for men whose cancer has just begun to grow after treatment with abiraterone or enzalutamide.
+Dr Tree from the Royal Marsden, London, plans to conduct a clinical trial, TRAP, for men whose cancer has just begun to grow after treatment with abiraterone or enzalutamide.
 At the moment, disease progression after hormone therapy is taken as a sign that the cancer has become resistant to the treatment.
 However, Dr Tree thinks that for some men, it may just be some tumours that are resistant and, if she treats those, the rest of the cancer will still respond to abiraterone or enzalutamide.

 She will test this idea by recruiting men whose cancer is only growing in one or two sites.
 They will continue to receive abiraterone or enzalutamide, but the growing tumour will be hit with a precisely targeted form of radiotherapy called Stereotactic Body Radiotherapy (SBRT).
 This involves hitting the tumour with beams of radiation from different directions, so that while the cancer receives a high dose of radiotherapy, the surrounding tissues experience much lower doses, which reduces side effects.

 While the men are at the hospital for their radiotherapy appointments, Dr Tree will also take blood samples from them.
 They’ll also have a special type of whole body MRI scan before their first treatment and 6 months after radiotherapy.